-The COVID-19 pandemic has disrupted, and we expect will continue to disrupt, our lung diagnostic testing operations.
+The COVID-19 pandemic has disrupted, and may continue to disrupt, our lung diagnostic testing operations.
 To protect the health and well-being of our workforce, partners, vendors and customers, we provide voluntary COVID-19 testing for employees working on-site, implemented social distance and building entry policies at work, restricted travel and facility visits, and followed the States of Colorado and Kansas' public health orders and the guidance from the Centers for Disease Control and Prevention (CDC).
-Employees who can perform their duties remotely are asked to work from home and those on site are asked to follow our social distance guidelines.
-Our sales, marketing and business development efforts have also been constrained by our operational response to the COVID-19 pandemic due to travel restrictions.
-We expect to continue to adjust our operational norms to help slow the spread of COVID-19 in the coming months, including complying with government directives and guidelines as they are modified and supplemented.
+Employees who can perform their duties remotely have the option to work from home.
+Our sales, marketing and business development efforts may be constrained by our operational response to future COVID-19 variant outbreaks.
+We will continue to adjust our operational norms, as needed, to help slow the spread of COVID-19, including complying with government directives and guidelines as they are modified and supplemented.